What Does Martin Lewis REALLY Think About Equity Release?

 Does Martin Lewis Believe Downsizing Is Better Than Equity Release?

-Yes, Martin does believe that downsizing is a better option than equity release and advises retirees to explore this option before committing to a lifetime mortgage or a home reversion plan.
+Yes, Martin does believe that downsizing is better than equity release and advises retirees to explore this option before committing to a lifetime mortgage or a home reversion plan.

-Downsizing to a smaller home could potentially generate the cash you need to live a comfortable retirement.
-Not only could the sale of your home earn you some cash, but your ongoing living expenses could be reduced by moving to a smaller, more manageable home.
+Downsizing to a smaller home can generate the cash needed for a comfortable retirement.
+The sale of your home can provide you with funds, and moving to a smaller, more manageable property can reduce ongoing living expenses.

 He encourages those who are considering downsizing to do so sooner rather than later.